marianobarrios/tls-channel/README.md

 - [NIO SSL](https://github.com/baswerc/niossl) is a simple library with a similar purpose, written by Corey Baswell.
 - [sslfacade](https://github.com/kashifrazzaqui/sslfacade) is an attempt to offer a more reasonable interface than SSLEngine, written by Kashif Razzaqui.
+- [sslengine.example](https://github.com/alkarn/sslengine.example) shows how to use SSLEngine, wrapping it in custom classes.
+It was written by Alex Karnezis.

 ## Credits

 This work is based on a preliminary implementation by [Claudio Martinez](https://github.com/cldmartinez/) and [Mariano Barrios](https://github.com/marianobarrios/) at [Despegar](https://github.com/despegar).